Argus Farm Stop: History

 Argus Farm Stop was founded by Kathy Sample and Bill Brinkerhoff to provide a consistent retail outlet for local farmers, particularly outside the traditional market season.
 The first store opened in August 2014 in a former gas station on Ann Arbor's west side.
-The company later expanded, opening a second location with a café on Packard Street in 2017 and a third café inside the downtown branch of the Ann Arbor District Library.
+The company later expanded, opening a second location with a café on Packard Street in 2017.
+In 2022 they opened a third location two doors down from the 2nd location on Packard, splitting the grocery store from the café.

 During the COVID-19 pandemic, the store expanded its online ordering and pickup services to meet a surge in demand when their business almost doubled.

 Impact and recognition

-Argus Farm Stop has been noted for its local-first model offering a "hybrid between a farmers’ market and a grocery store."
+Argus Farm Stop has been noted for its local-first model offering a "hybrid between a farmers' market and a grocery store."
 In 2024 alone, the store generated nearly $7 million in gross sales across its location.
 Through its consignment-based business model, of the total sales in 2024, Argus paid out $4.4 million to farms and food producers, with a profit margin of around 1.8 percent.

 The model provides a significant revenue stream for small and medium-sized farms, enabling some to expand their operations.
 In 2024, to encourage adoption of its business model, Argus hosted the first National Farm Stop Conference in Ann Arbor.
 The three-day conference hosted over 130 attendees from across the country.